Authentication

 ~/.rn/token.
 It has a limited lifetime (24 hours by default), and the file permissions are restricted to your user. - Challenge nonces are single-use and expire after 5 minutes.

-The default key locations can be changed in ~/.rn/config.toml:
+The default key location can be changed in ~/.rn/config.toml:

 [auth]